JonGal/troposphere-lab/README.md

  - boto
  - troposphere

-This isolates the dependencies used by this project from those of any other python projects you might have.
+Installing the dependencies within virtualenv isolates the dependencies used by this project from those of any other python projects you might have.
 It is standard practice for working with python.

 First time steps: Install and initialize the virtualenv wrapper tool.